Horizontal Directional Drilling solid formation

 The Benefits of Horizontal Directional Drilling in solid formations

 Sounds simple enough but a lot of preparation is required of contractors before a bit touches any part of the ground.
 Time is money for everyone involved in a construction project — from the owner who writes the check to the contractor who receives it.
 To avoid cost overruns and time delays, it’s beneficial for us to know what ground conditions we are dealing with — before turning in a bid for a project.

-There are numerous things to consider when drilling in hard rock with a PSI threshold above 10,000 such as hard limestone, granite and skirt.
+There are numerous things to consider when directional drilling in hard rock with a PSI threshold above 10,000 such as hard limestone, granite and skirt.
 The pilot bore begins by pushing and rotating drill pipe following a predetermined pass from the entry point to exit point.
 The tooling from drill pipe, bits, housings, and back reamers should be designed specifically for rock applications.
-The drilling fluid you should use in rock will depend on the tooling and drill set up you choose.
-You want to go with a mix that is thick enough to float cuttings from the drill path while providing adequate cooling and lubrication to the drill bit.
-Due to the difficulty of rock ground conditions contractors need to modify their expectations on daily footage goals while operators should modify their steering and how they manage the established bore path such as positioning the bent sub for steering.
+The drilling fluid you use in rock will depend on the tooling and drill set up you choose.
+You want to go with a mix that is thick enough to float cuttings from the horizontal drill path while providing adequate cooling and lubrication to the drill bit.
 The right tooling is also critical for pull back in hard rock formations.

 Horizontal Directional Drilling (HDD) in solid rock provides a cost-effective solution for construction projects requiring underground pipe and cable installation.
 This advanced drilling technology allows us to safely bore through solid rock, creating a precise and efficient installation process.
 Our experienced team of directional drillers provide a reliable service that ensures your project is completed on time and within budget.